WrestleMania 36: Background

 WrestleMania is WWE's flagship professional wrestling pay-per-view (PPV) and livestreaming event, having first been held in 1985.
 It was the company's first pay-per-view produced and was also WWE's first major event available via livestreaming when the company launched the WWE Network in February 2014.
 It is the longest-running professional wrestling event in history and is held annually between mid-March to mid-April.
-It was the first of WWE's original four pay-per-views, which includes Royal Rumble, SummerSlam, and Survivor Series, referred to as the "Big Four".
-WrestleMania is ranked the sixth most valuable sports brand in the world by Forbes, and has been described as the Super Bowl of sports entertainment.
+It was the first of WWE's original four PPVs, which includes Royal Rumble, SummerSlam, and Survivor Series, referred to as the "Big Four".
+WrestleMania was ranked the sixth most valuable sports brand in the world by Forbes in 2017, and has been described as the Super Bowl of sports entertainment.
 Much like the Super Bowl, cities bid for the right to host the year's edition of WrestleMania.

-WrestleMania 36 was the fourth WrestleMania to be held in the state of Florida (after XXIV, XXVIII, and 33).
+WrestleMania 36 was the fourth WrestleMania to be held in the U.S. state of Florida, after WrestleMania XXIV in 2008, WrestleMania XXVIII in 2012, and WrestleMania 33 in 2017.
 The event featured wrestlers from the Raw and SmackDown brand divisions, as well as NXT—although some NXT wrestlers had appeared in WrestleMania's previously annual battles royal, this was the first WrestleMania to promote the brand, following NXT becoming one of WWE's three major brands in September 2019.
 National Football League (NFL) player Rob Gronkowski, who had recently signed with WWE, was announced as the host of WrestleMania 36.
-Gronkowski last appeared for WWE during the WrestleMania 33 Kickoff pre-show in 2017.
+Gronkowski last appeared for WWE during the WrestleMania 33 Kickoff pre-show.
+"Blinding Lights" by The Weeknd was the official theme song for the event.